Ellison Street Project

 • No property tax incentives are proposed.

-• Performance based sales tax incentives are recommended
+• Performance based sales tax incentives were utilized.

 1. Attracts users consistent with Council goals (e.g. restaurant and retail).